Coast Guard, DHS.

-The Commander, Eighth Coast Guard District is temporarily changing the regulation governing the McDonough Street Bridge, mile 287.3; Jefferson Street Bridge, mile 287.9; Cass Street Bridge, mile 288.1; Jackson Street Bridge, mile 288.4 and the Ruby Street Bridge, mile 288.7, Illinois Waterway.
-The drawbridges, with the exception of the Ruby Street Bridge, will be allowed to remain closed to navigation from 7:30 a.m. to 9 a.m. and 4 p.m. to 5:30 p.m., Monday through Saturday.
-The Ruby Street Bridge will remain in the open to navigation position while unscheduled structural steel repairs are made.
-This temporary rule is issued to facilitate vehicle traffic management and structural steel repairs to the Ruby Street Bridge.
+The Commander, Eighth Coast Guard District is temporarily changing the regulation governing the McDonough Street Bridge, mile 287.3; Jefferson Street Bridge, mile 287.9; Cass Street Bridge, mile 288.1; Jackson Street Bridge, mile 288.4; and the Ruby Street Bridge, mile 288.7, across the Illinois Waterway at Joliet, Illinois.
+The drawbridges, with the exception of the Jefferson Street Bridge, will be allowed to remain closed to navigation from 7:30 a.m. to 9 a.m. and 4 p.m. to 5:30 p.m., Monday through Saturday.
+The Jefferson Street Bridge will remain in the open to navigation position while unscheduled structural steel repairs are made.
+This temporary rule is issued to facilitate vehicle traffic management and structural steel repairs to the Jefferson Street Bridge.

 FOR FURTHER INFORMATION CONTACT:

 Mr. Roger K. Wiebusch, Bridge Administrator, (314) 539-3900, extension 2378.End Further Info End Preamble Start Supplemental Information